The OSHA Outreach Program explains workplace hazards, workers’ rights, employer responsibilities, and how to file an OSHA-level complaint.

 The OSHA 10-hour training courses teach basic safety and health information to entry-level employees specific to their industry.The OSHA 30-hour training courses provide more variety and in-depth training for employees who have responsibilities over safety in their workplace.This means that this course is intended for supervisor and management level workers.
 For the sake of this article, we will only be going into the details of the OSHA 10-hour training courses.

-It is important to note that the OSHA Outreach Program is voluntary and does not meet the training requirements for any OSHA standards.
+It is important to note that the OSHA Outreach Program is voluntary and does not meet the training requirements for any OSHA Requirements.
 However, some states and companies might require one or both of the courses as a condition of employment, but it is not required by OSHA.

 Each industry has different standards and requirements for different employees and their different jobs and tasks.
 Therefore, each OSHA 10-hour course covers different topics that are specific to the hazards present in that industry.
 In the next section, we will dive into the different courses and topics that are covered in each industry-specific course.